dimakura/reforma/core/README.md

 })
 ```

-As you can see, to build a user defined type, we used a built-in types, namely `Reforma.integer` and `Reforma.string`.
+As you can see, to build a user-defined type, we used a built-in types, namely `Reforma.integer` and `Reforma.string`.
 There are few more of them:

 - `Reforma.integer`
 - `Reforma.float`